alexbraatz/weekend-movie-sagas/README.md

 # Home / List Page

-[ ] When a movie poster is clicked, a user should be brought to the /details view for that movie
+[ x ] When a movie poster is clicked, a user should be brought to the /details view for that movie

 [ ] Have a way to get to the 'Add Movie' page